hnashenda/MealStore/README.md

 # ProjectMeal
-#An ecommerce store created using ruby on rails
+#An ecommerce store created using RubyonRails